eoinkelly/notes/music/music.md

           whole-whole-half-whole-whole-whole-half
     C     D     E    F     G     A     B     C

-There is a major scale starting on each of the 12 pitches => 24 major scales but 4 of the pitches have two names (# and b) so you could => 30 major scales but 24 is the more usual way of counting
+There is a major scale starting on each of the 12 pitches => 12 major scales but 4 of the pitches have two names (# and b) so you could => 16 major scales but 24 is the more usual way of counting

 There is only one major scale for each pitch.
+There are many minor scales but 3 are common:

+1. Natural minor
+2. Enharmonic minor
+3. Melodic minor

+So you could say there are 48 commonly used scales in music.

 ### minor scales